What Is The Definition Of A Competent Person

 This is the part that gets ignored.
 A competent person must have authorization to take prompt corrective measures.

 If the shoring is inadequate, they stop the work.
-Day to day, right then.
-If the fall protection anchor isn't rated, they pull the crew off the roof.
+Right then.
+In real terms, if the fall protection anchor isn't rated, they pull the crew off the roof.
 Immediately.
 No permission slip required.

 That authority has to be real.
 Delegated by the employer.
-Even so, oSHA knows this.
+Backed by the organization.
+Worth adding: if a competent person shuts down an operation and gets overruled by a project manager chasing a deadline, the designation means nothing.
+OSHA knows this.
+Courts know this.
 And honestly?
-Backed by the organization.
-Plus, courts know this.
-If a competent person shuts down an operation and gets overruled by a project manager chasing a deadline, the designation means nothing.
 The workers know it too.

 Why It Matters